billroy/beadsynth/README.md

 your headphone/speaker/amplifier, moving the pin, and on filtering the audio to remove synthesis artifacts.

-A high input on Pin 8 triggers the synth.
-It has the same effect as sending the 'p' command over the serial connection.
-Ground pin 8 if you are seeing spurious triggers, or hold it high for continuous play.
+A low input on any of the pins defined in the trigger_pins array triggers the synth.
+By default, trigger_pins is defined to use all the remaining digital pins on a standard arduino:

+    uint8_t trigger_pins[] = {2,3,4,5, 6,7,8,10, 11,12};

+So a LOW on pin 2 will trigger the sound in slot 0, a low on 3 the sound in slot 1, and so on.

 While a sound is playing, pin 13 is high; otherwise it is low.

+The 'i' command reads a specified analog input and passes the value along to the next command; this can be useful for connecting an external sensor to control one or more parameters.

 ### Command interpreter